kign/c4wa/etc/doc/language.md

 `cw4a` supports Web Assembly primitive types (`i32`, `i64`, `f32` and `f64` which translate to C as
-`int`, `long`, `float` and `double` correspondingly), also `char` and `short` (which are internally `i32`, except for `struct` members, also some operations work for them differently), pointers, structures and arrays.
+`int`, `long`, `float` and `double` correspondingly), also `char` and `short` (which are internally `i32`, except for `struct` members, also some operations work for them differently), pointers (including `void *` pointers), structures and arrays.
 Not all possible combinations are supported though, like you can't have pointer to an array, etc.

 Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to different pointer size and no alignment in WASM).

-`void` keyword is recognized, but it isn't really a type, but more like indicator of "no type".
-For now, `void` could only be used in function definition or declaration to indicate "no return value".
-You can't have `void *`, etc.

 `typedef` isn't supported.
 You must use syntax `struct NAME` when declaring variables of type `struct`.
+A `stuct` can have other `struct` as its member ot itself as a pointer.
 Recursive declarations are allowed.
 There are no `union`s.

 `c4wa` supports all C operators, but assignment isn't treated as an operator, so you can't have syntax like